Ouhznehc/Clash/README.md

 ## Installation

 To use these packages, select the appropriate version for your operating system, download it, and follow the official documentation for installation instructions.

-## Usage

-After downloading the desired package, refer to the official Clash documentation to configure and utilize the application.

 ## License